 If you like what you see, I’d love it if you shared it, but also let me know in the comments if you have any questions or if you’d like me to try to create a template for download.
 I’m not quite sure how it would work exactly with this piece, but if there’s a need for it, I’ll do my best to make that available (perhaps I create a printed copy and you can blow it up to size for your project??
 Just spitballing, here).

-Disclosure: This project was sponsored by Minwax.
+Disclosure: This project was sponsored by Endless Summer Hydrangeas.
 All words and opinions are 100% my own.
 Hope you enjoy!

 Check out the video below: